-To get a certificate from a certificate authority (CA), first create a CSR and send it to the CA. See Creating a CSR (on page 156).
+To get a certificate from a certificate authority (CA), first create a CSR and send it to the CA. See Creating a TLS Certificate or CSR (on page 156).

 After receiving the CA-signed certificate, install it onto the SRC.